 Those 3 words summarize the following 7 years or so as God allowed me to repeatedly crash my arrogance upon the Chief Cornerstone of His Son until it eventually broke and I humbled myself at His feet once and for all.

-I just ran across a verse in the OT today describing that process.
-In 2 Chronicles, it recounts the conquering of Jerusalem by the Egyptian king Shishak and describes why God permitted that defeat as well as how He was going to use it:
+I just ran across a verse in the Old Testament today describing that process.
+In 2 Chronicles, it recounts the conquest of Jerusalem by the Egyptian king Shishak and describes why God permitted that defeat as well as how He was going to use it:

 …Since the people have humbled themselves, I will not completely destroy them and will soon give them some relief.
 I will not use Shishak to pour out My anger on Jerusalem.
-But they will become his subjects, so they will know the difference between serving me and serving earthly rulers.2 Chronicles 12:7b-8 NLT (emphasis mine)
+But they will become his subjects, so they will know the difference between serving me and serving earthly rulers .

 Bottom line?
 Serving an earthly ruler (myself) sucks!

 Once that issue was settled between us, things calmed down and God started blessing me again.
-I married my wife (a continual source of further lessons in humility to this day! 😀 ).
-I went back to work for LCU after a 7-year hiatus and have been there ever since.
+I married my current wife (a continual source of further lessons in humility to this day! 😀 ).
+I went back to work for LCU after a 7-year hiatus and served there for another 15 years.
 My relationship with my son was eventually restored.
 I started writing this blog and later became a published author.
 I finished my masters degree and went on to earn 2 doctorates.

 God restored all those years the locusts of my arrogant self-lordship had eaten — and well beyond that!